 Trouble is, that never happened.

-IE6, IE7 and IE8 show a download dialog when you try to access a document served with XHTML's own content type, and that of course means that you cannot use that content type if you want to be able to display your web site to IE users.
-IE9 seems to be on the way to correct that, but it is simply too late by now.
+Versions of IE older than 11 showed a download dialog when you tried to access a document served with XHTML’s own content type, and that of course meant that you could not use that content type if you wanted to be able to display your web site to IE users.
+By the time this was corrected, it was simply too late.

 But the fact is that when you serve content as HTML instead of XHTML browsers will use their HTML engines for it, and not the XHTML-specific ones.
 And although their HTML engines have been XHTML-enabled, they still have to provide backwards compatibility for old HTML 4 code — which makes them very tricky pieces of software – and importantly, they lack some of the most XML-ish features of XHTML, starting with… Draconian Error Handling.